Process Custom Callbacks

 - 2 minutes to read

-ASPxGridView enables you to asynchronously go to the server and perform server-side processing using AJAX-based callback technology.
-To enable a callback mode, turn on the ASPxGridBase.EnableCallBacks option.
-Otherwise, round trips to the server are performed using standard postbacks (the whole page is refreshed).
+ASPxGridView enables you to asynchronously process data on the server side using AJAX-based callback technology.
+To enable callback mode, set the ASPxGridBase.EnableCallBacks property to

 Custom callbacks enable you to perform required server-side actions.
 After a custom callback has been performed, ASPxGridView is re-rendered.

-To send a custom callback to the server, use the ASPxClientGridView.PerformCallback method.
+Call the ASPxClientGridView.PerformCallback method to send a custom callback to the server.
 This method generates the server-side ASPxGridView.CustomCallback event.
-The method's args argument allows you to pass information from the client-side to the server.
-If specified, it is passed to the event handler as the Parameters property.
+The ASPxClientGridView.PerformCallback method passes the specified argument to the event handler as the Parameters property (e.Parameters).

-- Changing the settings of other controls contained on the page has no effect, because a custom callback only contains the information about ASPxGridView.
+- If you change the settings of other controls on the page, these settings have no effect because a custom callback only contains information about ASPxGridView.

-- Don't export ASPxGridView content during callbacks, because ASP.NET does not support sending binary content during a callback.
+- Do not export ASPxGridView content during a callback because ASP.NET does not send binary content during a callback.

-- The view state isn't updated during a callback.
+- The view state is not updated during a callback.